 My website would inexplicably be down throughout the month and I wasn’t notified.
 I had to bring the server issues to their attention.
-Their servers are older and slower than newer ones.
+Their servers were older and slower than newer ones.

-My site speed had tanked, I never knew if my site would be up or down, and they tried to sell me something I didn’t need rather than fixing their issue.
+My site speed had tanked, I never knew if my site would be up or down, and they tried to sell me something I didn’t need rather than fixing the server issue.

-Come to find out, BlueHost offers a high-paying affiliate commission to bloggers who promote it.
+Come to find out, BlueHost offers a high-paying affiliate commission to bloggers who promote it even if they no longer use them.
 While we all need to make a living, I’m disappointed that people who would never use their service for their own blogs promote it so heavily.